mohit904/CRDFWPROJECT/README.md

 # Create , Delete and Read Data
-Project to Create , Read and Delete data using Python based on Key value pairs.
+Project to Create , Read and Delete data  based on Key value pairs.

 The Assignment has been attempted with Python and JavaScript